marco3724/MiniBASIC/README.md

 ### Testing with the `Test` Class

 The `Test` class is provided to demonstrate how the `MiniBASIC` interpreter can be used to execute various scripts.
-The class loads several example programs from the `prg` directory and executes them using the `MiniBASIC` interpreter.
+The class loads several example programs and executes them using the `MiniBASIC` interpreter.

 example can be found in `it/uniroma1/metodologie/Test.java` and `it/uniroma1/metodologie/MiniBASICTest.java`